mosquitogames/1819rulebook/actions_buy.md

 ---
 layout: page
-title: Buy Emporium Card
+title: Buy
-permalink: /buy-emporium
+permalink: /buy
 parent: Actions
 nav_order: 1
 ---
+1. TOC
+{:toc}

 ## Buy Emporium Card

-Buy an available card from the Market, then:
+Buy an available card from the Emporium, then:

 1. Resolve any instant effects;
 2. Add the card to your tableau, making at most one connection; then
-3. Shift all Market cards to the right, and draw the top card of the Emporium deck to fill the leftmost Market space.
+3. Shift all face-up cards to the right, and draw the top card of the Emporium deck to fill the leftmost space.

 ## Anatomy of an Emporium card
+{: .no_toc }

 ![Emporium cards](https://www.dropbox.com/s/5pobb5maoxnpip4/emporium_card_anatomy.png?dl=1)